 Class/Interface Description Methods Marshaller interface Governs the process of serializing Java content trees into XML data.
 The principal methods are: getEventHandler() returns the current or default event handler. getProperty() gets the property in the underlying implementation of marshaller. marshal() marshals the content tree into a DOM, SAX2 events, output stream, transformation result, or Writer. setEventHandler() creates a Validator object that validates a java content tree against its source schema.
 Unmarshaller interface Governs the process of deserializing XML data into newly created Java content trees, optionally validating the XML data as it is unmarshalled.
-The principal methods are: getEventHandler() returns the current or default event handler. getUnmarshallerHandler() returns an unmarshaller handler object usable as a component in an XML pipeline. isValidating() indicates whether the unmarshaller is set to validate mode. setEventHandler() allows an application to register a ValidationEventHandler. setValidating() specifies whether the unmarshaller validates during unmarshal operations. marshal() unmarshals XML data from the specified file, URL, input stream, input source, SAX, or DOM.
-Validator interface Controls the validation of content trees during run time.
+The principal methods are: getEventHandler() returns the current or default event handler. getUpmarshallerHandler() returns an Validator interface Controls the validation of content trees during run time.
 Specifically, this interface controls on-demand validation, which enables clients to receive data about validation errors and warnings detected in the Java content tree.
 The principal methods are: getEventHandler() returns the current or default event handler. setEventHandler() allows an application to register a ValidationEventHandler